 Start the conversation

-Over the past two days, I’ve been wrestling with a problem.
-That made the 19 hours it took me to drive down to our residence in Florida a bit easier.
+I've been wrestling with a problem, one that made the 19 hours it took me to drive down to our residence in Florida a bit easier.
 Nothing like a little exercise for the mind when the rest of you is being held hostage by an automobile.

 And then a very new way of regarding energy parity emerged.

-We’ve discussed the concept of parity in Oil & Energy Investor before.
+We've discussed the concept of parity before.
 Basically, it refers to the compared costs of producing energy.

-These days, “parity” has become quite the buzzword among energy analysts.
-As crude oil continues to hover around $45 a barrel in the United States, more interest is being shown in determining the net effective value of other energy sources.
+These days, "parity" has become quite the buzzword among energy analysts.
+As crude oil hovers around $57 a barrel in the United States, more interest is being shown in determining the net effective value of other energy sources.

 But is there any real way to expand this notion of parity to identify incremental values between energy types?